-Alongside the available evidence that suggests that fighting the enemy in battle and witnessing the horrors of war predisposes serving personnel to the risk of problematic alcohol use, Skipper, Forsten (34) suggested that serving personnel who are part of 'special forces' are at an even higher risk of providing a positive alcohol test result due to problematic drinking if they are involved in hostile warfare.
-In line with adverse combat experiences, Browne, Iversen (39) also argued that personnel who deployed with their parent unit, whose role in theatre was outside, above or below their training or experience and who experienced poor in-theatre unit leadership were more likely to be heavy drinkers.
+Alongside the available evidence that suggests that fighting the enemy in battle and witnessing the horrors of war predisposes serving personnel to the risk of problematic alcohol use, Skipper et al. [38] suggested that serving personnel who are part of 'special forces' are at an even higher risk of providing a positive alcohol test result due to problematic drinking if they are involved in hostile warfare.
+In line with adverse combat experiences, Browne, et al. [19] also argued that personnel who deployed with their parent unit, whose role in theatre was outside, above or below their training or experience and who experienced poor in-theatre unit leadership were more likely to be heavy drinkers.

-Despite several papers in this review (n=13) identifying a significant link between deployment and subsequent alcohol use, regardless of country, Thandi, Sundin (19) demonstrated that levels of drinking were not related to deployment status.
-Marshall, Prescott (20) also found no effect of deployment on alcohol use, although this was for those who reported pre-deployment depression or PTSD.
-Three German papers support the suggestion that deployment has no effect on alcohol use (24-26).
-Interestingly, the correlates of increased average daily alcohol use across two time points in these papers, were limited social support, greater sleeping difficulties and increased negative post-event cognitions following deployment (24).
-Lower PTSD symptom severity pre-deployment and less childhood emotional neglect, predicted a decrease in average daily alcohol consumption (24).
+Despite several papers in this review (n = 13) identifying a significant link between deployment and subsequent alcohol use, regardless of country, Thandi et al. [39] demonstrated that levels of drinking were not related to deployment status.
+Marshall et al. [34] also found no effect of deployment on alcohol use, although this was for those who reported pre-deployment depression or PTSD.
+Three German papers support the suggestion that deployment has no effect on alcohol use [40-42].
+Interestingly, the correlates of increased average daily alcohol use across two time points in these papers, were limited social support, greater sleeping difficulties and increased negative post-event cognitions following deployment [41].
+Lower PTSD symptom severity pre-deployment and less childhood emotional neglect, predicted a decrease in average daily alcohol consumption [41].
 It is possible to suggest that specific deployment experiences impact alcohol use in a military population rather than deployment in general.
 However, these German papers were all from the same Prevalence, Incidence and Determinant of PTSD and Other Mental Disorders (PID-PTSD+3) study.
-Additionally, Orr, Prescott (21) identified that only predeployment preparedness was associated with incident alcohol misuse when controlling for demographics, deployment related factors (e.g., exposure to warzone stressors), and the presence of psychopathology.
+Additionally, Orr et al. [36] identified that only pre-deployment preparedness was associated with incident alcohol misuse when controlling for demographics, deployment related factors (e.g. exposure to warzone stressors), and the presence of psychopathology.

 US research has identified further differences within a military population.
-Around 13-14% of National Guard/Reserve personnel exhibited high levels of drinking in association with deployment (30, 32).
-Whereas Larson, Adams (32) discovered that an increase in alcohol use as a result of deployment was actually greater in Active Duty personnel compared to the National Guard/Reserves.
-Regardless, alcohol use following deployment is thought to be uniquely predicted by higher levels of PTSD symptom severity, higher levels of avoidance-specific PTSD symptoms and lower levels of positive emotionality (30).
+Around 13-14% of National Guard/Reserve personnel exhibited high levels of drinking in association with deployment [31, 33].
+Whereas Larson et al. [33] discovered that an increase in alcohol use as a result of deployment was actually greater in Active-Duty personnel compared to the National Guard/Reserves.
+Regardless, alcohol use following deployment is thought to be uniquely predicted by higher levels of PTSD symptom severity, higher levels of avoidance-specific PTSD symptoms and lower levels of positive emotionality [31].
 It is worth noting that although there appears to be an indication of differences in alcohol use with engagement type following deployment, more research is needed to further explore this.

-Although not a focus of this review, eight papers focussing on alcohol use in a military population reported on the implication of mental health (8, 19, 20, 22, 26, 29-31).
-This included five papers looking at the role and impact of PTSD (19, 20, 29-31), one on wider mental health (26), one on suicide (22) and one on functional impairment (8).
+Although not a focus of this review, eight papers focussing on alcohol use in a military population reported on the implication of mental health [8, 25, 28, 31, 32, 34, 39, 40].
+This included five papers looking at the role and impact of PTSD [25, 31, 32, 34, 39], one on wider mental health [40], one on suicide [28] and one on functional impairment [8].

-Previous research has suggested military personnel with PTSD may use alcohol for selfmedication as a coping mechanism for distress related to psychological symptoms (20, 30).
-Five papers indicated a significant association between PTSD symptom severity, heavy drinking behaviours and new onset Alcohol Use Disorder (19, 20, 29-31).
-However, once the influence of personality variables were accounted for, Ferrier-Auerbach, Kehle (29) found that mental ill health was not associated with any drinking variable.
+Previous research has suggested military personnel with PTSD may use alcohol for self-medication as a coping mechanism for distress related to psychological symptoms [31, 34].
+Five papers indicated a significant association between PTSD symptom severity, heavy drinking behaviours and new-onset Alcohol Use Disorder [25, 31, 32, 34, 39].
+However, once the influence of personality variables were accounted for, Ferrier-Auerbach et al. [25] found that mental ill health was not associated with any drinking variable.